e-e-sin-t/btc-model/README.md

 ## Mirror Projection

 It seems more likely though that time would accelerate again.
 Mirroring the past.
-Plus there would be the support of a grand supercycle, like Elliott Waves
+Plus, there would be the support of a grand supercycle, like Elliott Waves.
+Otherwise, there would be a "Big Crunch" collapsing back to zero which is plotted for reference.

-Plotted here is a linear approximation from the peak of supports with different APYs.
+Also plotted here are linear approximations from the peak of support lines with different APYs.
 Assuming that the grand supercycle would be an exponential price and time wave like the supercycle.
 Giving an idea of how rapidly the price would still be growing even after a large correction, because average market returns of around 10% would be apocalyptic.
 Around 50% would be a large correction that seems like the median projection of this model.
 While 75% would be optimistic.

 ![p vs d mirror apy](plot/future/p%20vs%20d%20%5Bmirror%20apy%5D.png)